 Here is our section with things to see and do in Acropolis Athens.
 Discover 6 interesting sightseeing in Acropolis, with detailed description, exact location on Google map, photos and reviews from visitors.
 You can also view more sightseeing in other locations of Athens.

 The New Acropolis Museum was inaugurated in June 2009 and it is housed in a modern building right opposite the site of the Acropolis.
 The items displayed in the New Acropolis Museum were all found on excavations on the Acropolis.
 The most famous display is the frieze of Parthenon Temple.
 The unfortunate thing is that pieces of this frieze are missing, as they are housed in the British Museum in London.

-This private museum is a centre for international jewelry studies.
-It exhibits the beautiful creations of Ilias Lalaounis, a famous Athenian jeweller and goldsmith, elected member to the French Academy des Beaux-Arts.
+This private museum is a center for international jewelry studies.
+It exhibits the beautiful creations of Ilias Lalaounis, a famous Athenian jeweler and goldsmith, elected member to the French Academy des Beaux-Arts.

 This is a unique interactive museum that uses various exhibits, toys and fairy tales in order to help children understand the world of emotions.
 It frequently organizes seminars, workshops and drama performances.
 It is found in a walking distance from the metro stations of Acropolis and Syggrou-Fix.

 The Acropolis is also known as the Sacred Rock.
 Famous all over the world as the symbol of Greece and the Greek culture, the Acropolis stands on the highest spot of the city.
 Just opposite the site, there is the new Acropolis Museum.